 Saint Michael’s is committed to providing a safe and secure campus and workplace environment for all students, staff, faculty, and others who participate in Saint Michael’s programs.
-In accordance with the Saint Michaels College Student Code of Conduct, the Title IX coordinator, in collaboration with the Vice President of Student Affairs, Dawn Ellinwood, is responsible for facilitating the investigation and adjudication of sexual misconduct and related retaliation complaints.
+In accordance with the Saint Michael’s College policy, the Title IX Coordinator, in collaboration with Human Resources and Student Affairs, is responsible for facilitating the investigation and adjudication of sexual misconduct and related retaliation complaints.

 Title IX Coordinator

-Catherine Welch, Title IX Coordinator and Assistant Dean of Students, oversees and provides leadership for the activities of the Title IX deputies, the administrators who carry out investigations, compliance-related responsibilities and reporting.
-With Dawn Ellinwood, they lead efforts in relation to campus climate and gender and oversee education and training campus-wide on sex discrimination and sexual misconduct.
+Catherine Welch, Title IX Coordinator and Assistant Dean of Students, oversees and provides leadership for the administrators who carry out investigations, the hearing officers, the appeal officers, and all compliance-related responsibilities and reporting.
+With Human Resources and Student Affairs, they lead efforts in relation to campus climate and gender and oversee education and training campus-wide on sex discrimination and sexual misconduct.

-When should I contact the Title IX coordinator/deputies?
+When should I contact the Title IX Coordinator?

-Any student, faculty or staff member, or applicant for admission or education who has concerns about sex discrimination or sexual misconduct is encouraged to seek the assistance of a Title IX coordinator.
+Any student, faculty or staff member, or applicant for admission or education who has concerns about sex discrimination or sexual misconduct is encouraged to seek the assistance of the Title IX Coordinator.